Enjoy Travel to Japan!

 A journey into history at Chusonji Temple in Iwate: A tour of the golden World Heritage Site

-Located in Hiraizumi Town, Iwate Prefecture, Chūson-ji is renowned as a treasure trove of Buddhist architecture in Japan.
+Chūson-ji, located in Hiraizumi Town, Iwate Prefecture, is known as a treasure trove of Japanese Buddhist architecture.

-Its history dates back to the year 850 when it was founded by Ennin, a monk of the Tendai sect.
-Chūson-ji was later rebuilt by Fujiwara no Kiyohira to pray for the prosperity and peace of the Ōshū Fujiwara clan, aiming for an ideal Buddhist utopia.
+Its history dates back 850 years, when it was founded by the Tendai sect monk Jikaku Daishi Ennin.
+Chūson-ji was rebuilt by Fujiwara no Kiyohira to pray for the prosperity and peace of the Ōshū Fujiwara clan, aiming to create a Buddhist utopia.

-In 1993, it was registered as a UNESCO World Heritage Site, along with surrounding cultural assets, under the name “Hiraizumi – Temples, Gardens and Archaeological Sites Representing the Buddhist Pure Land.”
+In 2011, together with the surrounding cultural properties, it was registered as a UNESCO World Heritage Site under the title "Hiraizumi — Buddhist Pure Land and its Cultural Landscape."

-This article introduces must-see spots at Chūson-ji for international tourists and provides useful information for your visit.
+This article introduces the must-see attractions of Chūson-ji for international visitors and provides useful information for planning a visit.

 1. Konjikidō (Golden Hall)

-The symbol of Chūson-ji, the Konjikidō, is a luxurious Buddhist hall completely covered in gold leaf.
+The Konjikidō, the symbol of Chūson-ji, is a lavish hall entirely covered with gold leaf.

-Built in the late Heian period, it symbolizes the prosperity of the Ōshū Fujiwara clan.
+Built in the late Heian period, it symbolizes the splendor of the Ōshū Fujiwara clan.

-Inside the hall, statues centered around Amida Nyorai are enshrined, and the interior is adorned with pearls and mother-of-pearl inlays.
+Inside the hall are statues centered on Amida Nyorai, and the interior decorations include pearls and mother-of-pearl inlay (raden).

 2. Chūson-ji Main Hall